tatiotir/WandaPOS/README_Locales.txt

 *******************************************************************************
 Please refer to Locales Guide for installation details.

-WandaPos supports 15 languages.
+wandaPOS supports 15 languages.

 English UK is the default language set.

 Not all locales are completely translated

-The locale files shipped with this version of WandaPos are the latest at the date of this release.
+The locale files shipped with this version of wandaPOS are the latest at the date of this release.

 Latest locales can be found here: www.unicenta.com/downloads